BigWheel92/Feedforward-Deep-Neural-Network/README.md

 # Feed-Forward-Neural-Network
 a vectorized, python-based implementation of deep feed forward neural network for binary classification.

+Limitations:
+1. For now, Only tanh and sigmoid activation functions are supported in the hidden layers.
+2. Only sigmoid activation function is supported in the output layer (Binary Classification).

 The following functions are supported:

 train(self, trainSet, trainLabels, noOfIterations=10, learningRate=0.01, validationSet=None, validationLabels=None ) : the train function is passed as parameters training dataset (trainSet), training dataset labels (trainLabels), noOfiterations, learningRate, validationSet and validationLabels.
 This funtion then learns weights.